Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 In conclusion, the good way of using the multiboot support is to have just one big GB game with save feature (like Pokémon) and many smaller GB games on the card.

 ## Example of a well stuffed GB SMART 32M made with the codes (all games working).
-Some menu explanatiions:
+Some menu explanations:
 - =>XX . romname: stands for regular Game Boy games
-- =>XX - romname: stands for Game Boy games using sram save
+- =>XX - romname: stands for Game Boy games using sram save feature
-- =>XX ~ romname: stands for Game Boy Color games (whatever the effective DMG mode compatibility)
+- =>XX ~ romname: stands for Game Boy Color games (whatever the effective DMG mode compatibility or save feature)

 ![GB SMART 32M](https://github.com/Raphael-Boichot/GB-SMART-multiboot-rom-manager/blob/main/1632243230540.png)